Amid Trump Attacks And Snubs, Zucker's CNN Reclaims Newsy Mission

 It is something of an irony that Zucker is emerging as a champion of aggressive journalism after a primary campaign in which he came in for a multilayered critique of the network's choices in coverage.
 Many media observers and competitors, as well as officials with the campaigns of Trump's political rivals, often argued that CNN indulged Trump almost to the exclusion of the rest of the Republican field.

-"A lot of this is red meat for his base"
+"Red meat for his base"

 Zucker made his remarks during an expansive interview with NPR at his relatively bare-bones office, off CNN's newsroom at the Time Warner Center in Manhattan.
-In the conversation he addressed questions of CNN's performance in the runup to the election, how to react to a White House that often chooses to dictate the news cycle with a tweet, and what it's like to be the target of such rhetorical attacks from the Oval Office.
+In the conversation he addressed questions about CNN's performance in the runup to the election, how to react to a White House that often chooses to dictate the news cycle with a tweet, and what it's like to be the target of such rhetorical attacks from the Oval Office.

 "A lot of this is red meat for his base," Zucker said.
 "He claims that CNN is unwatchable, but the only way he knows that is because he's watching it obsessively.
 We know that he spends his days and nights watching CNN."

 Indeed, Trump betrays his viewing through his tweets and tirades.
-On several occasions however, as a candidate and as president, Trump has suggested CNN's coverage could come at a cost: the blocking of the acquisition of CNN's corporate parent, Time Warner, by the telecommunications giant AT&T.
+On several occasions, however, as a candidate and as president, Trump has suggested CNN's coverage could come at a cost: the blocking of the acquisition of CNN's corporate parent, Time Warner, by the telecommunications giant AT&T.

 In an interview posted earlier this week, Breitbart News asked Trump about the AT&T/Time Warner merger and CNN's "pretty bad behavior."
 Trump replied that he would not comment on any one deal, but added: "I do believe there has to be competition in the marketplace, and you have to have competition among the media."

-Trump's new chairman of the Federal Communications Commission, Ajit Pai, has signaled he's unlikely to hold up the acquisition.
+Trump's new chairman of the Federal Communications Commission, Ajit Pai, has signaled he is unlikely to hold up the acquisition.

 Former CNN White House correspondent Jessica Yellin proposed that the network be spun off from AT&T and Time Warner to ease concerns of political pressures.